marek-gaw/TubeManager/docs/index.md

 # TubeManager

-This application allows to manage links to (mainly) YT videos.
+This application allows to manage links to (mainly) YouTube™ videos.

 ## Preface